 The right-of-use assets are also subject to impairment.
-Refer to the accounting policies above - Impairment of non-financial assets.

-ii) Lease Liabilities
+Refer to the accounting policies above - Impairment of non-financial assets ii) Lease Liabilities iii) Short-term leases and leases of low-value assets

 At the commencement date of the lease, the Council recognises lease liabilities measured at the present value of lease payments to be made over the lease term.
 In calculating the present value of lease payments, the Council uses its incremental borrowing rate or the interest rate implicit in the lease.